Spherical Voronoi: Directional Appearance as a Differentiable Partition of the Sphere: Abstract

 \section{Abstract}

 Radiance field methods (e.g.~3D Gaussian Splatting) have emerged as a powerful paradigm for novel view synthesis, yet their appearance modeling often relies on Spherical Harmonics (SH), which impose fundamental limitations.
-SH struggle with high-frequency signals, exhibit Gibbs ringing artifacts, and fail to capture specular reflections---a key component of realistic rendering.
-Although alternatives like spherical Gaussians offer improvements, they add significant optimization complexity.
+SH struggle with high-frequency signals, exhibit Gibbs ringing artifacts, and critically fail to capture specular reflections.
+While alternatives like Spherical Gaussians offer improvements, they introduce significant optimization complexity.
 We propose Spherical Voronoi (SV) as a unified framework for appearance representation in 3D Gaussian Splatting.
 SV partitions the directional domain into learnable regions with smooth boundaries, providing an intuitive and stable parameterization for view-dependent effects.
-For diffuse appearance, SV achieves competitive results while keeping optimization simpler than existing alternatives.
-For reflections---where SH fail---we leverage SV as learnable reflection probes, taking reflected directions as input following principles from classical graphics.
-This formulation attains state-of-the-art results on synthetic and real-world datasets, demonstrating that SV offers a principled, efficient, and general solution for appearance modeling in explicit 3D representations.
+For diffuse appearance, SV achieves competitive results while maintaining simpler optimization compared to existing alternatives.
+For reflections --- where SH fundamentally fail --- we leverage SV as learnable reflection probes, taking reflected directions as input following principles from traditional graphics.
+This formulation achieves state-of-the-art results across both synthetic and real-world datasets, demonstrating that SV offers a principled, efficient, and general solution for appearance modeling in explicit 3D representations.
+Project page: \href{http://sphericalvoronoi.github.io}{sphericalvoronoi.github.io}